• +91 9732412373

 Prof. Samir Ghosh

-Sir Samir Ghosh, he taught me wash painting.
+Sir Samir Ghosh, my wash painting teacher,

 AWARD PAINTING